 MotherCoders is a non-profit that helps moms on-ramp to careers in technology.

-We offer a tech orientation program that provides on-site childcare for moms who want to learn basic computer programming, expand their understanding of the technology landscape, and network with peers and industry professionals.
+We offer a tech orientation program that provides on-site childcare for moms who want to learn basic computer programming, gain a deeper understanding of the technology landscape, and network with peers and industry professionals.
+In doing so, we're working to expand the tech talent pool by activating moms who can help drive economic growth and innovation.

 Create a more inclusive economy by on-ramping moms to careers in technology.